kaiyuanshe/open-hackathon/deploy/README.md

 #config guacamole
 Do this steps you should follow [http://guac-dev.org/doc/gug/installing-guacamole.html](http://guac-dev.org/doc/gug/installing-guacamole.html)
 Here are the main steps about configure and depoly guacamole-server as well as guacamole-client
+Note：*guacamole version choose 0.9.3 !!!*

 ###setup guacamole-server